Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 It’s a similar story with file uploads — if you need to offer your customers the option to send files with their orders (for example, an image to be used on a t-shirt), you’re going to have to get coding or, yes, you guessed it, pay for a relevant app!

-I would prefer if text fields and file upload buttons were simply options that could just be selected and enabled when creating products.
+Ultimately, I would much prefer if text fields and file upload buttons were simply options that could just be selected and enabled when creating products.
+My experience of the current process for capturing custom data is that it is clunkier and/or more expensive than it needs to be.

 Now, we’ve looked at various aspects of setting up products on Shopify.
 But how do you actually ship them?